 Use foam pads to secure the participants head in the coil to avoid excess movement during the scan, and remind the participant that it is very important to stay as still as possible during the scan, as even the smallest movements blur the images.

-Data Collection
+Data collection

-Collect a high resolution T1-weighted anatomical scan.
+Collect a high-resolution T1-weighted anatomical scan.
 This will be used for registering the participant’s brain to the standard atlas space.

-Begin diffusion scanning.
+Begin scanning using a pulse sequence optimized for DTI.

 One B0 image is acquired that is not sensitive to diffusion direction.